Gouranga123456789/primetrade/README.md

 # PrimeTrade Frontend Developer Task

-A full-stack web app with authentication and a dashboard.
+A web application with authentication and a dashboard.

 ## Tech Stack
 - React (Vite)